Your digital business toolkit 🇧🇪

-Starting a business in Belgium, whether it’s a commercial company, a self-employed activity or a not-for-profit association (ASBL), is an exciting project.
+Starting a business in Belgium, whether it’s a commercial company, a self-employed activity like a freelance, or a not-for-profit association (ASBL), is an exciting project.

 However, the path can seem full of administrative, tax and legal pitfalls.
-Fortunately, the Belgian authorities have developed some remarkable online portals to guide you.
+Fortunately, the Belgian authorities have developed some remarkable online portals to guide you, and some of them are also available in English.

-Here’s a guide to some essential websites you should know about and keep in your favourites.
+Here’s a guide to some essential websites you should know about and keep in your favourites (together with Finest Consult, of course).

-They will guide you from the initial idea right through to the day-to-day running of your business.
+They will guide you from the initial idea right through to the day-to-day running of your business, providing an overview about key organisations to be familiar with.

 What is it?